devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

 Let's load the trimmomatic module:

+	module load legacy
-	module load centos6/Trimmomatic-0.30
+	module load centos6/Trimmomatic-0.32

 The general form of the command on this cluster is:

-    java -jar $TRIMMOMATIC/trimmomatic-0.30.jar SE -phred64 inputfile outputfile OPTION:VALUE... # DO NOT RUN THIS
+    java -jar $TRIMMOMATIC/trimmomatic-0.32.jar SE -threads 1 inputfile outputfile OPTION:VALUE... # DO NOT RUN THIS

-`java -jar` calls the Java program, which is needed to run trimmotic, which lived in a 'jar' file (trimmomatic-0.30.jar), a special kind of java archive that is often used for programs written in the Java programing language.
-If you see a new program that ends in '.jar', you will know it is a java program that is executed `java -jar program name`.
-The 'SE' argument is a keyword that specifies we are working with single-end reads.
+`java -jar` calls the Java program, which is needed to run trimmotic, which lived in a 'jar' file (`trimmomatic-0.32.jar`), a special kind of java archive that is often used for programs written in the Java programing language.
+If you see a new program that ends in '.jar', you will know it is a java program that is executed `java -jar` program name.
+The `SE` argument is a keyword that specifies we are working with single-end reads.
+We have to specify the `-threads` parameter because Trimmomatic uses 16 threads by default.

 NOTE: The `$TRIMMOMATIC` variable denoting the path to the .jar file is created on this cluster for ease of use, and is specific to this set up.